|

 My stories

-have won various prizes,
+and poems have won various prizes,

 been nominated for a Pushcart Prize, been published in print